 Books can be purchased elsewhere but must be the same versions as what is used in the class.

-Modern Real Estate Practice- 21st Edition (or most current addition)
+Modern Real Estate Practice- 21st Edition (or most current edition)

-Maryland Real Estate Practice & Law - 16th Edition (or most current addition)
+Maryland Real Estate Practice & Law - 16th Edition (or most current edition)

 Tuition: $190 Textbooks: $63 Total Cost: $253.

 Maryland State Law review and practice test drill

 Now you can focus your preparation for the Maryland Real Estate License Exam specifically or the national and/or state portions with these prep classes.